GorillaSX/DataStructureAndAlgorithm/README.md

-# DataStructureAndAlgorithm
+# Data Structure And Algorithms
-A collection of data structure and algorithms, including the solution of Leetcode questions.
+A collection of data structure and algorithms, including solutions of Leetcode questions.